VisAwesme/Kels-Coding-Yard/Projects/C/Linux Defender/installation.md

 # Installation Guide

-Hello, and welcome to the unofficial play-off of Windows Defender for Linux! 🚨
+Hello, and welcome to the play-off of Windows Defender for Linux! 🚨

 This tool will help you scan files for potential malware using signatures.
 Let's get you set up with all the necessary dependencies and steps to run it.